Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 Introduction
 ------------

-Before adding a new calculator it might worth taking a look if your desired already exists in our :ref:`list <userdoc-calculators>` supported ones.
+Before adding a new calculator it be might worth taking a look if your desired already exists in our :ref:`list <userdoc-calculators>` supported ones.

 In this tutorial, we will go over all the steps required to create a new